kevindelord/DKDBManager/README.md

 To get started, first, import the header file DKDBManager.h in your project's pch file.
 This will import in your project all required headers for `DKHelpers`, `Magical Record` and CoredData.

-As the `DKDBManager` is a light wrapper around [Magical Record](https://github.com/magicalpanda/MagicalRecord) you first need to implement some minor and basic methods.
+As the `DKDBManager` is a light wrapper around [Magical Record](https://github.com/magicalpanda/MagicalRecord) you first need to implement at least one minor and basic method.
 The best way to use it would be to subclass the manager itself.
 Afterwhat you still have to update your AppDelegate and create categories (or extensions in Swift) implementing the `DKDBManagedObject` protolcol for your models.

 ### XYDBManager subclass of DKDBManager

-In this subclass you need two methods.
-The first one is needed to setup the CoreData stack with a specifc name.
+In this subclass you need to setup the CoreData stack with a specifc file name.
 Of course you can play with the name to change your database on startup whenever you would like to.
 A good practice will be to call this method at the beginning of the `application:application didFinishLaunchingWithOptions:launchOptions` method of your `AppDelegate`.

 	@implementation XYDBManager